It Is No Longer I That Do It

 At this early point in his personal testimony, Paul had come to admit that all he could see was his own sinfulness.
 In full honesty, Paul explains his (then) present state to his readers—how things were with him when “the commandment came” strongly into his awakened conscience.
 He became painfully aware that his sinful nature is aroused by the law of God, and it militated against the very work of God in his soul: “when the commandment came, sin revived, and I died” (v.9).

 With the self-knowledge that comes with regeneration, the Christian accepts the total blame for his or her own sins.
 Thus did Paul.
-He now understood that it was not the law that caused him to sin in this way, but his own sinful nature.
+He now well understood that it was not the law that caused him to sin in this way, but his own sinful nature.

-To unreservedly fall upon one’s knees (whether literally or figuratively) before God and to seek deliverance from our sins, our sinfulness, and the Hell that we deserve—through the only provided Saviour, the Lord Jesus Christ—this requires a gracious work of God the Holy Spirit in our soul.
+To unreservedly fall upon one’s knees (whether literally or figuratively) before God and to seek deliverance from our sins, our sinfulness, and the hell that we deserve—through the only provided Saviour, the Lord Jesus Christ—this requires a gracious work of God the Holy Spirit in our soul.
 And neither Paul nor any of us have this work of grace without regeneration.

 “For that which I do I allow not: for what I would, that do I not; but what I hate, that do I. If then I do that which I would not, I consent unto the law that it is good.
 Now then it is no more I that do it, but sin that dwelleth in me.
 For I know that in me (that is, in my flesh,) dwelleth no good thing: for to will is present with me; but how to perform that which is good I find not.
 For the good that I would I do not: but the evil which I would not, that I do.
 Now if I do that I would not, it is no more I that do it, but sin that dwelleth in me.
-I find then a law,4 that, when I would do good, evil is present with me.
+I find then a law,5 that, when I would do good, evil is present with me.
 For I delight in the law of God after the inward man: But I see another law in my members, warring against the law of my mind, and bringing me into captivity to the law of sin which is in my members.
 O wretched man that I am! who shall deliver me from the body of this death?
 I thank God through Jesus Christ our Lord.
-So then with the mind I myself serve the law of God; but with the flesh the law of sin” (Romans 7.19-25).
+So then with the mind I myself serve the law of God; but with the flesh the law of sin” (Romans 7:19-25).

 Here, Paul is saying that by his analysis of own soul, he could identify that he now had two opposing factions, now that he was a regenerate man.
-He still had the “law of sin” (or sinful nature, or old man) that, until now, used to own him and compel him to sin.
-But now he has a new nature that delights in the moral law of God, and that “would do good.”
+He still had the “law of sin” (fallen sinful nature, or old man) that, until now, used to own him and compel him to sin.
+But now he has a new nature that delights in the moral law of God, and that “would do good”.

-Paul the new convert reasons through to this astounding conclusion about his own internal state: “Now if I do that I would not, it is no more I that do it, but sin that dwelleth in me” (v.20).
+Paul the new convert reasons through to an astounding conclusion about his own state: “Now if I do that I would not, it is no more I that do it, but sin that dwelleth in me” (v.20).
 Paul has been transformed!
 He is not the totally depraved, dead-in-sins, sinner that he once was—though he does still sin, as he admits.
 But he now hates his sin, and he wants rid of it forever!
-But Paul, the converted Christian, has this new heart: “For I delight in the law of God after the inward man” (v.22).
+But Paul, the converted Christian, now has this new heart: “For I delight in the law of God after the inward man” (v.22).

-All who are converted find within themselves an unwillingness to remain under the fallen, utterly sinful state; and they have an irrepressible yearning for salvation.
-We are not told exactly when Paul discovered these new desires within his heart—whether on the road to Damascus (where the Lord Jesus Christ confronted him) or soon thereafter, while he thought upon these things (Acts 9.1-8; Galatians 1.15-19).
-But in this passage that we are considering in Romans 7, he testifies that there arose in his mind a previously unknown grief and hatred for his old slave-master to whom he was wedded—for his own fallen nature, and what it forced him to do: “For that which I do I allow not: for what I would, that do I not; but what I hate, that do I” (v.15).
-And so now he cried out for salvation to the uttermost: “O wretched man that I am! who shall deliver me from the body of this death?” (v.24; see also Hebrews 7.25).
+All who are converted find within themselves an unwillingness to remain under the fallen, utterly sinful state, and they have an irrepressible yearning for salvation.
+We are not told exactly when Paul discovered these new inclinations and desires within his heart—whether on the road to Damascus where the Lord Jesus Christ confronted him, or soon after, while he thought upon these things (Acts 9:1-8; Galatians 1:15-19).
+But in this passage that we are considering in Romans 7, he testifies that there arose in his mind a previously unknown grief and hatred for his old slave-master to whom he was wedded—that is, grief and hatred against his own fallen nature, and what it forced him to do: “For that which I do I allow not: for what I would, that do I not; but what I hate, that do I” (v.15).
+And so now he cried out for salvation to the uttermost: “O wretched man that I am! who shall deliver me from the body of this death?” (v.24; see also Hebrews 7:25).
+Whenever it was that this crying out that came from his changed heart first happened in Paul, and whether or not he was fully aware of it when it began—one thing he now knew was that he did cry out to the Saviour for salvation from his sins.

 This is the beginning of true repentance.
 Paul had come to understand that, even though his now-slain old nature still remained within him with its lusts and trained-in habits, his spirit had indeed been regenerated and he had been converted!
-He now understood that he had become a “new creature” (see 2 Corinthians 5.17).
+He now understood that he had become a “new creature” (see 2 Corinthians 5:17).

 We need power from God to put off our (now dead) old nature and put on our new life.
 Paul knew that needed more than hatred of his sins; he needed to actually turn from them—he needed to repent of them.
 And so do we.
 He recognised that God had given him the will to obey God from the heart—in his regenerated heart.
 But now he understood that he also needed the enabling of the Holy Spirit to do good.
 “For I know that in me (that is, in my flesh,) dwelleth no good thing: for to will is present with me; but how to perform that which is good I find not” (v.18).

-Or, to express this truth in a way that ties in with what he had taught previously in his epistle: Paul’s “old man” had been crucified but, at this early point in his personal testimony (i.e. in his newly converted state), he himself hadn’t yet learned to reckon it to be so—and consequently he hadn’t, at that earlier point, made progress in walking in newness of life (Romans 6.4).
+Or, to express this truth in a way that ties in with what he had taught previously in his epistle: Paul’s “old man” had been crucified but, at this early point in his personal testimony (i.e. in his newly converted state), he himself hadn’t yet learned to reckon it to be so—and consequently he hadn’t, at that earlier point, made progress in walking in newness of life (Romans 6:4).

 Paul’s experience of his own heart, and his in-depth examination of the two-sided struggle that was going on within him, had shown him that he was utterly dependent upon God’s initiating and continuing work in his soul—else he would never have the Christian life, and he would not be able to persevere in his new Christian life.
 And so, from his conversion on, this would always be his prayer.